Nelson-Gon/usdandbr/README.md

 ```
 res
-usdandbr::pretty_xml(res,tag="name")
+usdar::pretty_xml(res,tag="name")
-usdandbr::pretty_json(res)
+usdar::pretty_json(res)

 ```

-For more information about any of these functions, please take a look at `?function_name` or see detailed information for the package in `help(package="usdandbr")`.
+For more information about any of these functions, please take a look at `?function_name` or see detailed information for the package in `help(package="usdar")`.

-For issues, feature requests and/or contributions, please raise an issue at [usdandbr](https://www.github.com/Nelson-Gon/usdandbr/issues).
+For issues, feature requests and/or contributions, please raise an issue at [usdar](https://www.github.com/Nelson-Gon/usdar/issues).